anuragkanungo/CarND-Advanced-Lane-Finding/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 After determining the curvature, I filled in the lane area as taught in the lesson.
-Here is an example image which includes the curvatures as well.
+Here is an example image which includes the curvatures and car position offset from right.

 ![alt text][image8]